I want to share a simple methodology for creating effective messaging.

 It’s also worth noting that you can’t answer the first two questions with a “yes” or “no” response.
 Again, you’re forced to keep reading to get the answer.

-AIDA is used in the advertising and marketing world as a type of formula for forming effective communication.
+AIDA is used in the advertising and marketing world as a type of formula for forming effective messaging.
 As such, many people understand what it is – but don’t necessarily know how each factor looks in a marketing piece.

 The acronym stands for: